 The PRA area being assessed should be specified and precisely described.
-The PRA area can be a complete country, several countries, or part(s) of one or several countries.
+The PRA area can be a complete country, several countries, or part(s) of one or several countries (e.g. as named in EPPO Global Database).
 These areas do not need to be contiguous.
 PRA performed in the EPPO framework are performed for a PRA area covering all EPPO member countries.